Beyond Local Sharpness: Communication-Efficient Global Sharpness-aware Minimization for Federated Learning: Introduction

 While many FL approaches focus on mitigating client drift through client-side regularization~\citep{li2020federated_fedprox,acar2021federated,varno2022adabest}, a recent trend leverages the geometry of the loss landscape to improve generalization~\citep{caldarola2022improving,qu2022generalized,sun2023fedspeed,dai2023fedgamma,sun2023dynamic}.
-These methods build upon the notion that convergence to sharp minima correlates with poor generalization \citep{hochreiter1997flat,keskar2016large, Jiang2020Fantastic}. \fedsam \citep{caldarola2022improving,qu2022generalized} employs Sharpness-aware Minimization (\sam) \citep{foret2020sharpness} in local training to guide clients toward flatter loss regions, enhancing global performance. {This comes at the cost of increased client-side computation, since \sam requires two forward/backward passes for each local optimization step: a gradient ascent step to compute the maximum sharpness and a descent step for sharpness and loss value minimization. } Although \fedsam and its variants~\citep{sun2023fedspeed, dai2023fedgamma} demonstrated their effectiveness in various settings, they rely solely on local flatness, assuming that minimizing sharpness locally leads to a globally flat minimum.
-However, in real-world scenarios with significant data heterogeneity, there can be {substantial discrepancies between local and global loss landscapes}.
-As a consequence, \textbf{optimizing for local sharpness does not guarantee the global model will reside in a flat region} (\cref{fig:landscapes_heterogeneity}).
+These methods build upon the notion that convergence to sharp minima correlates with poor generalization \citep{hochreiter1997flat,keskar2016large, Jiang2020Fantastic}. \fedsam \citep{caldarola2022improving,qu2022generalized} employs Sharpness-aware Minimization (\sam) \citep{foret2020sharpness} in local training to guide clients toward flatter loss regions, enhancing global performance. {This comes at the cost of increased client-side computation, since \sam requires two forward/backward passes for each local optimization step: a gradient ascent step to compute the maximum sharpness and a descent step for sharpness and loss value minimization. } Although \fedsam and its variants~\citep{sun2023fedspeed, dai2023fedgamma} demonstrated their effectiveness in various settings, they rely solely on local flatness, assuming that minimizing sharpness locally leads to a globally flat minimum\footnote{We use the term \quotes{global flat minima} to refer to local minima within the global (\ie, server-side) loss landscape.}.
+However, in real-world scenarios with significant data heterogeneity, there can be {substantial discrepancies between local and global loss landscapes} and {optimizing for local sharpness does not guarantee the global model will reside in a flat region} (\cref{fig:landscapes_heterogeneity}).
 Addressing these limitations, \fedsmoo \citep{sun2023dynamic} uses the alternating direction method of multipliers (ADMM) \citep{boyd2011distributed} to include global sharpness information in \sam's local training.
-While this approach reduces the inconsistency between local and global geometries, it increases communication cost by \textbf{requiring double the bandwidth} in each round.
-This hinders its real-world applicability, as FL relies on minimizing communication overhead (\ie, both message size and exchange frequency) to avoid network congestion and account for potential connection failures, that are common in practical deployments.
+While this approach reduces the inconsistency between local and global geometries, it increases communication costs by {requiring double the bandwidth} in each round.
+This hinders its real-world applicability, as FL relies on minimizing communication overhead (\ie, message size and exchange frequency) to avoid network congestion and account for potential connection failures.